tactcomplabs/sst-tools/documentation/SST-NeuralNet-Case-study.md

 }; //class NNOptimizerAPI
 ```

-Note that there is no semicolon after the `ImplementSerializable` statement.
-Again, a good idea to build and test the model periodially while adding these macros if there are many classes.

-At this point we have a partially checkpointable model (OK, just 1 variable but more are easy to add).
-In the next section, we'll detour into the realm of interactive debug.
+At this point we have a partially checkpointable model (just 1 variable).
+The code should compile and run correctly and adding code for the rest of the variables amounts to employing the SST_SER macro judiciously.

+In the next section, we'll implement more serializaiton and detour into the exciting realm of interactive debug.

 ---
 <br><br><br>